Explorer S-1 (satellite): Aftermath

 In an investigation conducted after the launch failure, it was found that the short circuit occurred between two diodes in the launch vehicle's power supply inverter voltage regulator, cutting off power to the guidance system and causing a full gimbal.
 Circuit board designs for the Juno II, and similar launch vehicles, subsequently used conformal coating to reduce the chances for a recurrence.
 The launch, described by commentators as "infamous" and "one of the most spectacular failures ever seen at [Cape Canaveral]", was the third of the Juno II launch vehicle, after it failed to carry Pioneer 3 into heliocentric orbit in December 1958, but succeeded in the same objective in March 1959, carrying the United States' first interplanetary mission, Pioneer 4.
+The charred, melted remains of the State University of Iowa's cosmic ray instrument were recovered by George H. Ludwig after the failed launch; he turned them over to the National Air and Space Museum in the early 2000s.

 S-1 was the first geocentric orbit launch attempt for the launch vehicle; its second attempt on 14 August 1959, carrying the Beacon 2 inflatable sphere experiment to low Earth orbit, also failed.
 Eventually, both the Juno II and a re-launch of the S-1 mission, designated Explorer 7 or S-1A, found success on 13 October 1959.
 The satellite, which ended its mission in August 1961, is still orbiting the Earth today.